ADirin/Sep1_Imp_2025/Week1/Home Assignmetn/Project_Plan.md

 - Describe how you will report on project progress (e.g., weekly updates, meetings, reports, see the review report deadlines in the course moodle site).

 ### 9. Submission
-- Once your project plan is complete, submit the document in the designated Dropbox on Moodle by **31st August**.
+- Once your project plan is complete, submit the document in the designated Dropbox on Oma by **Due Date in oma**.

 ## Evaluation Criteria